Launched in 2000, the University of Southern California’s Center for High-Performance Computing (HPC) is a global leader in research computing.

 The display technology of the USC Center for Data Visualization and Collaboration complements HPC’s compute environment, empowering researchers through the enhanced perspective of large-scale supercomputing simulations.

-Among supercomputers in an academic setting, HPC’s supercomputer cluster is the 7th fastest in the United States, and it is the 71st fastest supercomputer in the world.
-It claimed these distinctions by achieving a benchmark of 531.6 teraflops, or 531.6 trillion floating-point calculations per second, on its new 264 GPU, low-latency, 56.6-gigabit backbone cluster.
+Among supercomputers in an academic setting, HPC’s supercomputer cluster is the 8th fastest in the United States, and it is the 94th fastest supercomputer in the world.
+It claimed these distinctions by achieving a benchmark of 531.6 teraflops, or 531.6 trillion floating-point calculations per second, on its 264 GPU, low-latency, 56.6-gigabit backbone cluster.

 This new supercomputer incorporates graphics processing units, or GPUs.
 This technology greatly enhances the speed with which computer systems process information and represents an important development in supercomputing.
 Nationally, GPU-accelerated supercomputers have enabled new research projects in areas as diverse as bioinformatics, climatology, and molecular and materials modeling.